raspberrypilearning/surprise-animation/en/step_1.md

 --- task ---

-You will make design decisions and think of a story for your surprise animation.
+You will make design decisions and think of a story for your animation with a surprise.

 Think about what your story might be as you explore these example projects to get more ideas: